ajkessel/ttspod/README.md

 * A podcast RSS feed
 * MP3 files corresponding to each input item

-You'll need a webserver somewhere to host the content if you want to subscribe with your podcasting app.
+You'll need a web server somewhere to host the content if you want to subscribe with your podcasting app.

 ## Text-to-Speech Engines